 Entering the workforce is one of the most exciting but challenging moments in a college graduate’s life.
 The pandemic has made it difficult for experienced workers and recent college graduates to find work.
 When the pandemic originally began, the job market was not hot, and no one knew what was in store for the future.
 The limited amount of job openings increased the competition.
 Graduates relied on networking and platforms like LinkedIn and Handshake, but there was still no clear path on how college students or anyone could navigate this pandemic.
 Graduates were going back to school, volunteering, taking online classes, or switching industries and preferences to secure a job.

-One of the most challenging problems recent graduates faced was getting the interview.
+One of the most challenging problems recent college graduates faced was getting the interview.
 Companies tended not to confirm they had received an application or decided not to move forward with a prospect.
-It left college students more in the dark as they navigated this new chapter in their lives.
+It left college students more in the dark as they navigated this new chapter in their lives, like they were truly graduating into the unknown.
 Once they could get the interview, the most challenging part was over, getting their foot in the door.